 My hypothesis is that exercises which target the impaired movements for Parkinson's patients appear to stimulate the brain to form new neurological pathways around its damaged areas.
 The brain and body appear to be adapting and finding new ways of moving.
 And with encouragement and feedback, patients are more mindful of controlling their movements.

 While there is no cure for Parkinson's, medications and exercise can work together to manage the disease.
-In combination with drugs which add dopamine to the brain, my success with exercise give patients an additional tool to improve their quality of life.
+In combination with drugs which add dopamine to the brain, my success with exercise gives patients an additional tool to improve their quality of life.

 My goal is to restore functionality and range of motion for patients so they can avoid falling and return to daily activities that they enjoy.
 I implement fun and interactive exercises which improve not only adherence to my program, but also the patient’s mood.